Interventions for necrotizing soft tissue infections in adults | Canada Hyperbarics Skip to main content

 What They Found

 Necrotizing soft tissue infections (NSTIs) are associated with high mortality, estimated at around 23%, and result in disability, sequelae, or limb loss for 15% of patients.
-The review focused on standard treatments such as antimicrobial therapy, surgical debridement, and intensive care support, but explicitly excluded randomized controlled trials (RCTs) investigating hyperbaric oxygen therapy for NSTI.
+The review focused on standard treatments such as antimicrobial therapy, surgical debridement, and intensive care support, but explicitly excluded randomised controlled trials (RCTs) investigating hyperbaric oxygen therapy for NSTI.

 Canadian Relevance